-B21.
-Total transfers to four-year institutions: (IPEDS GRS-2, Section III, line 33, sum of columns 15 and 16) Retention Rates Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1998 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 1999 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 1998 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 1999?
-84.2% C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking students who applied, were admitted, and enrolled (full- or part-time) in fall 1999.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants include all students who fulfilled the requirements for consideration for admission (including payment or waiving of the application fee, if any) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
-Total men applied 1,864 Total women applied 2,416 Total men admitted 1,619 Total women admitted 2,190 Total full-time, first-time, first-year (freshman) men enrolled Total part-time, first-time, first-year (freshman) men enrolled Total full-time, first-time, first-year (freshman) women enrolled 687 Total part-time, first-year (freshman) women enrolled 1 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list?
-Yes: No: If yes, please answer the questions below for fall 1999 admissions: Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Number of wait-listed students admitted Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 1999 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2000?
+85.4%

+C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION

+Applications C1.
+First-time, first-year (freshman) students: Provide the number applied, were admitted, and enrolled (full- or part-time) in fall 2 who began studies during summer in this cohort.
+Applicants show requirements for consideration for admission (i.e., who complete one of the following actions: admission, nonadmission, placeme or institution).
+Admitted applicants should include wait-listed st 000.
+Include early decision, early action, and students uld include only those students who fulfilled the ed actionable applications) and who have been notified on to maiting list, or application withdrawn (by applicant Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 2014 2563 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 1570 1 2182 Total full-time, first-time, first-year (freshman) men who enrolle Total part-time, first-time, first-year (freshman) men who enrolle Total full-time, first-time, first-year (freshman) women who enro Total part-time, first-time, first-year (freshman) women who enro C2.
+Freshman wait-listed students (students who met admission contingent on space availability) Do you have a policy of placing students on a waiting list?
+If yes, please answer the questions below for fall 2000 admission Yes No Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted 214 325 1 Admission Requirements C3.
+High school completion requirement Check the appropriate box to identify your high school comple High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required ion requirement for degree-seeking entering students: C4.
+Does your institution require or recommend a general college Require Recommend Require Neither require nor recommend e-preparatory program for degree-seeking students?